Travis Kelce Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 - Note: Kelce's stats vs. Raiders date back to 2016.

-- The 220.8 passing yards the Raiders give up per game makes them the NFL's fourth-ranked pass defense this season.
+- The Raiders have the NFL's fourth-ranked pass defense this season, allowing 220.8 yards per game through the air.

-- The Raiders have allowed 12 passing TDs this year (1.5 per game), ranking them sixth among NFL defenses.
+- The Raiders have allowed 12 touchdowns through the air (1.5 per game).
+They are sixth in the NFL in that category.

 Recent Performances

-- Kelce put together a 68-yard performance against the Packers last week on five catches while being targeted eight times and scoring one touchdown.
+- Against the Packers last week, Kelce was targeted eight times and racked up 68 yards on five receptions while scoring one touchdown.

-- Kelce has 160 receiving yards on 16 catches (26 targets) with one touchdown in his last three games, averaging 53.3 yards per game.
+- In his last three games, Kelce's 26 targets have resulted in 16 grabs for 160 yards (53.3 ypg) and one touchdown.

 Kelce's Kansas City Teammates